Skip to content

 Show Position

-• Baseline Study: Starting early in our fiscal year 2024, Hormel Foods will conduct a baseline study to understand the use and prevalence of group sow housing throughout our supply chain.
-Targeting spring of 2024, we will publicly share the results of this study, including the current total percentage of animals harvested coming from group housing systems within our supply chain and action steps we will take toward increasing this percentage within our supply chain in order to exceed customer/consumer demand.
+• During our fiscal year 2024, Hormel Foods conduced a baseline study to understand the use and prevalence of group sow housing throughout our supply chain.
+The study sought to obtain data that included an understanding of the total percentage of animals harvested coming from group housing systems within our supply chain.
+Our reporting information for 2023/2024 is set forth below.
+Moving forward, our Global Impact Report will provide our understanding of the total percentage of group-housed sows in our supply chain, and any relevant actions taken in that year.

 Direct Link Link